-I don’t think Thinkful is for anyone who thinks “computers are cool” or want to learn to program because its “trendy” or “pays a lot.”
+I don’t think Thinkful is for anyone who thinks “computers are cool” or wants to learn to program because its “trendy” or “pays a lot.”

 You have to know that this career includes frustration, continually solving problems that you don’t know how to solve and continue to learn.

-The program had people from all walks of life, but yes, those who with prior limited exposure to a computer through email or office software struggled a heck of a lot more than those who had built their websites or fiddled with scripts in their spare time.
+The program had people from all walks of life, but yes, but certainly those with past limited exposure to a computer through email or office software struggled a heck of a lot more than those who had built their websites or fiddled with scripts in their spare time.